Nameless Rumia's Wiki

 – Bitcoin's genesis block

-In the late 2000s, the U.S. housing bubble burst, sparking the Great Recession, and the banks simply took a controversial bailout.
-The anti-capitalists would famously lead Occupy Wall Street, while the hyper-capitalists believed government intervention was the issue, opposed to letting their economy crash, and began to conceptualize a decentralized currency that was meant to be 'unregulatable'.
+In the late 2000s, the housing bubble burst, sparked the Great Recession, and the banks were given a controversial bailout.
+The anti-capitalists logically began Occupy Wall Street, but the hyper-capitalists believed interventionism was the issue,5) and conceptualized a decentralized 'unregulatable' currency.
+This would become Bitcoin and the events were etched into the 'genesis block' as a reminder.6)

 Basic information